ShenZhouHong/hookups-party/README.md

 ```

 ### Building javascript and CSS files with grunt
-Hookups💋 now uses `Grunt` as an automated toolchain for combining, stripping,
+Hookups💋 now uses `grunt` as an automated toolchain for combining, stripping,
 and minifying source javascript and HTML files.
 These files have to be built in
 order to run Hookups💋.
+In addition, `grunt` also assists development by automatically linting the javascript files using `jshint`.

+##### Build targets

-As of commit `47446ee`, the `Grunt` build system has been refactored and
+As of commit `47446ee`, the `grunt` build system has been refactored and
 modularized to have different build options for different environments.
 Hookups💋
 is configured to build according to two different buld targets: